magbw/web_scraping_workshop/content/3- Ethics of Webscraping.md

 Prior to starting any webscraping project you will need to understand the potential ethical issues and apply for <a href='https://www.griffith.edu.au/research/research-services/research-ethics-integrity' target="_blank">Griffith ethics approval</a>.

-As web pages have different levels of access and different tupes of information you do need to think about ethical concerns before you scrape for data.   the pages you wish to use should have their condiditions for scraping available for you to access. prior to scraping you need to think about the following aspects
+As web pages have different levels of access and different types of information available you will need to think about the ethics before you scrape for data.
+Check for terms and conditions on the pages you wish to use, most webpages have their condiditions for scraping available for you to access.
+Prior to scraping you need to think about the following aspects

 ## Before scraping